 - If not, move the Steamapps folder from the backup drive to the following path:

 As a last resort, you can try to reinstall the Steam client.
 Uninstalling your Steam client does not delete the game data and installed games but only the client.

 However, just to be on the safer side, take a backup of the Steamapps folder by navigating to the following folder:

-Once the backup of Steamapps folder is ready, proceed with uninstalling the Steam client.
+Once the backup of the Steamapps folder is ready, proceed with uninstalling the Steam client.